gnieboer/tsp-redesign/pages/loan-basics/index.md

 # Loan basics

-If you’re employed by the federal government or are a member of the uniformed services, the TSP allows you to borrow from your retirement savings via a TSP loan.
-And while TSP loans generally have fewer fees than commercial loans, you should consider the effect of taking out a TSP loan on your retirement savings.
+As a TSP participant, you're allowed to borrow from your TSP account.
+While you might be tempted to take a TSP loan, you should consider the effects that taking out a loan will have on your retirement savings.
+It might cost you more than you think.

-When you take a TSP loan, you borrow from your TSP account.
-That means you are missing out on the [compound earnings](glossary term) from those savings had they remained in your account.
-Before taking out a loan, consider doing a cost-benefit analysis or using one of our calculators to determine if taking out a TSP loan is right for you.
+When you take a TSP loan, you deplete your balance.
+That means you'd miss out on the [compound earnings](glossary term) from those savings had they remained in your account.
+Not only that, you must repay your loan with interest and the loan fee is deducted from the total loan amount.
+Remember: The purpose of contributing to the TSP is to provide you with income in retirement, so it pays to think twice before you take a TSP loan.

  ##### In this section: